-Yesterday I posted about lies, deceit and betrayal, and as I expected, it stirred up a lot of feeling in people.
-So much so, I thought I’d write a little more about it.
-(A lot, actually.)
-Today’s post is focused on marriage, divorce, and children, because I got a flood of emails from people related to this topic.
+Yesterday I posted about lies, deceit and betrayal and as I expected, it stirred up a lot of feeling in people.
+Today’s post is focused on marriage, divorce, and children because I got a flood of emails from people related to this topic.
 It seems many people are in relationships that aren’t growing anymore.
 We could talk about that quite a lot.
 How is it that our divorce rate is so high?
 It’s over half of all marriages that fail now and I believe a large part of it is cultural.
-We are taught to keep looking for bigger, better, newer, shinier.
+We’re taught to keep looking for bigger, better, newer, shinier.
 So much of what we value is external.
-So right off the bat, we aren’t always looking under the hood.
-Some of this is perfectly natural; attraction has to be there.
-But a lot of the time, people find someone they want to “get with”, and project all kinds of stuff onto the person.
-I’m hot for you, you’re “the one”!!
-And then the hormones wear off and you find out you’re starring in Psycho VIII.
+A lot of the time, we aren’t looking at the gifts right in front of us.

-Additionally, we’re living in a time when everyone is busybusybusy, racing from one place to another.
-And then it’s Monday again.
+We’re living in a time when everyone is busybusybusy, racing from one place to another and then it’s Monday again.
 And again and again and again, and wow.
 A whole year just went by.
 Three, five, wait.
 How old am I?
 This year I’ll take that vacation.
 Hmm, maybe next year.
 This weekend I’ll hang out with my family.
 Oh, wait, I can’t, I have a deadline.
-And I mean, don’t get me wrong, here.
-We also have a broken system where you have to work your a$$ off to be able to afford health insurance for your family.
-And to keep food in the fridge, and a roof over everyone’s heads.
-It’s not like I don’t get that.
-But still.
+We also have a broken system where you have to work your a$$ off to be able to afford health insurance for your family and to keep food in the fridge and a roof over everyone’s heads.
+It’s not like I don’t get that, but still.
 A walk after dinner.
 A dinner without devices on the table.
 A story before bedtime.
 Something.
 A card for your spouse for no reason once in awhile.
 Date night.
-A touch on the arm on your way out the door, and a moment to really see each other.
-Remember each other.
-Something.
+A touch on the arm on your way out the door and a moment to really see each other, remember each other.
 Or it’s going to die.